skepticatbest/Initial./README.md

 skepticatbest > Repo  (my first repo!!)
 Paying my dues - this is different than ...
 MEGA,DROPBOX,etc.   I need a specific beta builds (etc)

-     Plus I hav just been wanting to get into GitHub!
+     Plus I have just been wanting to get into GitHub!

+            I need to learn more - I prefer Earth Tacos, for the time being.